it-innovation/sam/doc/tutorial.rst

 Running the scenario
 --------------------
-Putting these together gives this complete model file (:example:`data1`).
+Putting these together gives a complete model file (:example:`data1`).
 You can run the model like this:

 .. code-block:: sh